How much time do you have?

 For a one-hour stay

 If you can only stay for an hour, there is plenty to keep you busy in and around the Bear Valley Visitor Center.
-The visitor center itself contains several ecological and historical exhibits along with a seismograph, weather station, and auditorium for enjoying videos, slide shows, and other educational programs.
+The visitor center itself contains several ecological and historical museum exhibits, along with a weather station and an auditorium for enjoying videos, slide shows, and other educational programs.

 You might also like to visit Kule Loklo.
 A short path starting from the visitor center will lead you up to a replica of this Coast Miwok Indian Village.
 Interpretive signs briefly describe Coast Miwok culture, history, and the structures in the village.
 (1.3 km / 0.8 mi)